A facial that leaves your skin glowing usually requires a trip to the spa. But one popular device promises to deliver similar results right from home.

 Does the Theraface Pro Work for Acne?

 Therabody says that its blue light head can help with “moderate” acne.
 This checks out.
-In a systematic review, researchers found that blue light Sensors “Effect of Blue Light on Acne Vulgaris: A Systematic Review” View Source can deliver “significant” improvements in the appearance of acne, though more study is needed to know how to best use it.
+In a systematic review, researchers found that Sensors “Effect of Blue Light on Acne Vulgaris: A Systematic Review” View Source can deliver “significant” improvements in the appearance of acne, though more study is needed to know how to best use it.

 Does the Theraface Pro Work for TMJ?